 “We are not into enmity with anyone.
 All we have is our struggle which represents Indo-Assam conflict.

 To resolve the conflict we have some positive development for a lateral talk with Government of India.
-You just be assured whatever we will have will be far higher status than Muivah.” – the ULFA(I) chief also stated about the current development of lateral talk between the outfit and GoI.
+You just be assured whatever we will have will be far higher status than Muivah.” – the ULFA(I) chief also stated the current development of lateral talk between the outfit and GoI.

 Talking from an unknown location the ULFA(I) chief also expressed his concern about news standard of Times of Assam.
 “You were the most accurate in most cases, but three of your news was biased and it’s really disappointing us.
 We have good belief in the standard you are maintaining but the three biased reports compelled me to talk to you as you are leading it.”

 “You know that Bhaskar is a new guy here and there are miles to go to become the GS(General Secretary) of ULFA.
 He will have to maintain long times with responsibilities for that.
 How you can make him the GS of ULFA?” – the ULFA(I) chief asked.
 When answered, he then said, “Time is changing too rapidly.
-Communication is also getting affected due to change of time.
+Communication is also getting affected due to the change of time.
 The situation is also not the same as earlier.”

 Citing a very old report about the outfit’s late Dy C-in-C Heerak Jyoti Mahanta – Paresh Asom told, “You skipped the real culprits behind Heerak’s killing and pulled my name!
 That is really biased and no truth is there.”
 When I reminded him that it was very old news and was done on the basis of the statement of Heerak’s father – the ULFA(I) chief said, “Heerak was the asset for me.
 Will anyone try to lose his asset?
 No. None does that.
 Everyone in ULFA knows everything about his killing.
 If someone misinformed you then I must say he has lost his dignity.
 His father’s anger is obvious as a father.
 But that anger doesn’t lead to the truth.”

 Talking more than half an hour, the ULFA(I) chief also expressed his concern about other media reports – said, “Look how they have converted journalism to a business.
 They are always trying to show whatever can grow their business.
 They are giving verdicts.
-Where is news?
+Where is the news?

 Update on May 16, 2018: Just in another telephonic conversation today, ULFA(I) CS Pares Asom stated that there has been another mistake in the paragraph no 3 & 4 which is about the lateral talk between the Indian Government and ULFA(I).
 He said that this mistake in this news is not only confusing but is beyond of media standard.

 Paresh Asom said that the context of lateral talk is wrongly portrayed here and he hasn’t received any proposal from Government of India yet.
 He also said, “Be it a network issue or phone-tapping issue by govt agencies, you should ask to repeat if you are hearing something as breaking voice.
 But you didn’t do that.
 I never said there is a progress of lateral talk.
 What you have published is not my speech.
 I was talking about Rebati, and you missed it and finally, it led to another controversy.
 I told, we have some input that Rebati told some people about the progress of talk and those people said it to some more people and it spread amongst more other.
-Your take on the issue of the three report was fine but the context about lateral-talk went biased again.”
+Your take on the issue of the three reports was fine but the context about lateral-talk went biased again.”